maya-nach/maya-nach.github.io/_pages/about.md

 ---

 Maya is building a broad foundation in engineering and medicine through coursework, research, and hands-on design.
+She is seeking jobs at the intersection of engineering and medical innovation.

 ## Education

-* Vanderbilt Unviersity | Class of 2026
+* Vanderbilt Unviersity, Class of 2026
   * BS Engineering Science (concentration: Biomedical Engineering)
   * Minors in Digital Fabrication, Physics, and Chemistry
   * Relevant coursework: Biomechanics, Biomaterials, Tissue Engineering, Physiological Transport, Rapid Prototyping, Additive Manufacturing